Email templates

 Vouchers

-You can make use of Bloomreach Engagement's vouchers feature and send a personalized one-time voucher.
-In order to include a voucher in the email, use the line of code below.
+You can use Bloomreach's vouchers feature to send a personalized one-time voucher.
+To include a voucher in the email, use the following code:

 Use the discount code {{ vouchers['10%'].assign_available() }} to get a 10% discount and pay only {{ total_price* 0.9 }}

-You need to change the name of the voucher pool ("10%") and have the variable total_price defined in the jinja code of your email.
+Replace the voucher pool name ("10%") with your own, and make sure the total_price variable is defined in the Jinja code of your email.